What are interpersonal skills?

 You demonstrate your interpersonal skills on your CV by describing how you’ve used them to produce results at work.
-If possible, include hard numbers (like percentages, £ amounts, and numbers of people supervised) to impress employers.
+If possible, include hard numbers (like percentages, £ amounts, and numbers of people supervised) and descriptive action verbs to impress employers.

 5. How can you show your interpersonal skills in an interview?

 Here’s how you can show your interpersonal skills in an interview: